Samuel-James971/Dynamic-Application-Security-Testing-DAST-/README.md

 ![image alt](https://github.com/Samuel-James971/Dynamic-Application-Security-Testing-DAST-/blob/main/Screenshot%202025-10-23%20135641.png?raw=true)

-This image shows the detailed view of a specific vulnerability detected by ZAP in the vulnerable JS library, including its description, evidence, and affected instances.
+This image shows the detailed view of a specific vulnerability detected by ZAP in the vulnerable JS library, including its description and evidence.
 A single alert was selected from the Alerts tab, and the Alert Details panel was expanded to capture all relevant information.
 ![image alt](https://github.com/Samuel-James971/Dynamic-Application-Security-Testing-DAST-/blob/main/Screenshot%202025-10-23%20135657.png?raw=true)